borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 ### Diagram Explanation

-- **Client**: Represents the members accessing the API through various clients like mobile apps or web applications.
+- **Client**: Represents the members accessing the API through various clients like mobile apps or web applications/browsers.
 - **API Server**: Built with Node.js and Express, handling requests and responses.
 - **Database**: MongoDB serves as the data storage layer, managing member data, posts, comments, and chats.
 - **Authentication**: Demonstrates how member authentication is managed through JWT tokens.